themaxsmith/CubeKing/README.md

 # CubeKing: Last Cube Standing

 iOS Basic Survival Game - Last one standing wins.
-This game is ment for Swift & Sprite Kit beginners to get a jump start on how Sprite Kit can be incorperated into a real fully-fetured game.
+This game is ment for Swift & Sprite Kit beginners to get a jump start on how Sprite Kit can be incorperated into a real fully-featured game.
 The game also supports bluetooth multiplayer through MultiPeer and Google ads built in with a IAP to remove ads.

 # How to run app